 It may be intuitive to estimate the numbers in the matrix above for acquisitions; compare the value of synergies to the control premium to be paid.
 But how about the case of an equity- partnership?
 The approach is similar, where we compare the portion of the synergies our equity stake or strategic partnership allows us to capture, and the premium over valuation of the portion of the equity purchased.

-Note however, that the synergies we would obtain with a 25% equity stake are not necessarily 25% of what we would obtain with 100% ownership - because of the governance costs (in this case, transaction costs) we have discussed in Chapter 3 as well in this chapter.
+Note however, that the synergies we would obtain with a 25% equity stake are not necessarily 25% of what we would obtain with 100% ownership - because of the governance costs (in this case, transaction costs) we have discussed in Section 3 as well in this section.
 Indeed, as we have noted, the benefit of increasing ownership stakes is precisely to control these transaction hazards.
 To make this concrete, imagine that the realizable synergies with Firm 2 are valued at 65, and that the control premium needed to acquire is 20, leaving an NPV of 45 for the acquisition.
 If we instead considered a strategic alliance with a 20% equity stake, the value of the realized synergies is not necessarily 20% of 65=13; it may be much lower because of the tax that transaction costs impose, which cannot be controlled in a strategic alliance to the same degree as to which they could be controlled in a full acquisition.
 On the other hand it may even be higher if the costs of motivation and flexibility loss are high under an acquisition.
 In the case of a non-equity contractual agreement, the ability to control transaction hazards as well as the costs of lowered motivation and loss of flexibility are lower; but the cost of setting up such relationships is also much lower, and may involve things like the fee of the contract, licensing fees etc.

 The partner-mode matrix thus involves a fair burden of computation, but the qualitative guidelines in Table 4.1 should help to guide the analysis and act as a sanity check.